National-Internet-Observatory/beyondapi_icwsm26/README.md

-# Beyond APIs: ICWSM 2025 Workshop Website
+# Beyond APIs: ICWSM 2025 Tutorial Website

-This repository contains the website for the "Beyond APIs: Collecting Web Data for Research using the National Internet Observatory" tutorial at ICWSM 2025.
+This repository contains the website for the "Beyond APIs: Collecting Online Activity Data for Research using the National Internet Observatory" tutorial at ICWSM 2026.

-The website is live at https://national-internet-observatory.github.io/beyondapi_icwsm25
+The website is live at https://national-internet-observatory.github.io/beyondapi_icwsm26

 ## Overview

-This is a static website for the ICWSM 2025 workshop that introduces the National Internet Observatory (NIO), an alternative data collection framework and infrastructure designed to help researchers study online behavior.
-The website provides information about the workshop, including:
+This is a static website for the ICWSM 2026 tutorial that introduces the National Internet Observatory (NIO), an alternative data collection framework and infrastructure designed to help researchers study online behavior.
+The website provides information about the tutorial, including:

-- Workshop abstract and description
+- Tutorial abstract and description
 - Prerequisites for participation
 - Schedule and duration details
 - Learning outcomes